-- Documentation is prepared and sent to Austin for the issuance of a temporary LPC-Intern license.
-It takes approximately 4-6 weeks for the state to process the Intern’s application.
+- Documentation is prepared and sent to Austin for the issuance of a temporary LPC-Associate license.
+It takes approximately 4-6 weeks for the state to process the Associate’s application.

 The State of Texas requires supervision for one hour a week, as stated on the Supervisory Agreement Form.
 The 2019 Board Rules allow for all supervision to be provided on a HIPAA compliant platform.

-My rate is a flat monthly fee of 300 dollars a month.
-Which is significantly less than many other supervisors.
-Interns can also attend seminars that I teach for free.
+My rate is 75.00 dollars per supervision session, which is significantly less than many other supervisors.
+Associates can also attend seminars that I teach for free.

 - Supervision from an expert in evaluation, assessments, and working with children and adolescents who routinely teaches and consults with other professionals across the nation, state, and region.

-- Training to be a well-rounded, professional, ethical counselor who also understands the business side of the counseling world.
+- Training to be a well-rounded, professional, ethical counselor who also understands the counseling world’s business side.

-- Access to a well-rounded supervisor who has worked in a variety of settings from non-profits to inpatient and emergency care and is recognized throughout the state for his high standards of practice, connections, & knowledge base.
+- Access to a well-rounded supervisor who has worked in various settings from non-profits to inpatient and emergency care and is recognized throughout the state for his high standards of practice, connections, & knowledge base.

 - Introductions to numerous networking groups and professionals.

 - Ability to be supervised at more than one location.

 - All of this for only 75 dollars per week.
 The first initial meeting is free, as we will be exploring and discussing technical aspects of supervision.